oscarvanderheide/qmricolors/README.md

 The colormaps are based on the research presented in "Colormaps for quantitative magnetic resonance imaging" (Magnetic Resonance in Medicine, 2024) and are sourced from the [colorResources repository](https://github.com/mfuderer/colorResources).

+**WARNING** At the moment this package does not comply with the recommendations because it's not adapting to the underlying image, see [https://magneticresonanceimaging.github.io/QMRIColors.jl/dev/clip/](https://magneticresonanceimaging.github.io/QMRIColors.jl/dev/clip/) for an explanation.

 ## Installation

 Install the package directly from GitHub using uv (recommended) or pip: